justinfarrelldev/open-ctp-server/README.md

 ### Getting Dependencies

+First, run `go install`.
+This will install all Go module dependencies.

-To get all of the binary dependencies, simply run:
+To get all of the binary dependencies as well, simply run:
 ```
 go generate
 ```